Sautéed Brussels Sprouts

 This post may contain affiliate links.
 See my disclosure policy.

 My sautéed Brussels sprouts recipe yields tender, caramelized sprouts with garlic and parmesan flavor.
 They’re quick and make a fabulous healthy side dish.
+They are also one of the best ways to convert sprouts-haters.

 easy sauteed brussels sprouts in a skillet.

-• Great for meal prep.
-They won’t become mushy in the fridge, which is why I love incorporating them into my weekly meal prep.
+• Great for meal prep: They won’t become mushy in the fridge, which is why I love incorporating them into my weekly meal prep.

-Ingredients needed
+Key Ingredients

 • Brussels sprouts.
 Look for vibrant green Brussels sprouts of similar size so they cook evenly.

-• Olive oil.
-To prevent the butter from burning.
+• Butter and olive oil.
+To create a richer flavor base and to prevent the butter from burning.
 You can also use avocado oil.

 • Garlic.
-Freshly minced has the best flavor, though jarred garlic can be used in a pinch.
+Freshly minced garlic has the best flavor, though jarred garlic can be used in a pinch.

-How to trim Brussels sprouts
+How to sauté Brussels sprouts

 raw brussels sprouts in a skillet.